gnanabite/colocated-paxos/README.md

 without making a change to the definition of "voted", this protocol would no longer be safe.
-It turns out that this change is safe as long as you change the definition of "voted" to be "has sent a p2b message for the ballot", but reasoning about this is, in my opinition, not trivial -- one needs to basically redo the entire proof of the safety of Paxos with these new definitions.
+It turns out that this change is safe as long as you change the definition of "voted" to be "has sent a p2b message for the ballot", but reasoning about this is, in my opinion, not trivial -- one needs to basically redo the entire proof of the safety of Paxos with these new definitions.

 With additional concepts like timers, heartbeats, etc., it can be quite tricky